-but it took me back to my childhood. i was moved to poke around biographical pages and got a quick dose of who the artist was as a person, and more than once, my eyes teared up. i’ll be looking for a few books next time i’m at the used bookstore.
+It took me back to my childhood.
+I was moved to peruse biographical pages and got a quick dose of who the artist was as a person, and more than once, my eyes teared up.
+I’ll be looking for a few books next time I’m at the used bookstore.

-it reminded me of some of the temporary madness i would enjoy during the early years of my musical exploration. i wasn’t introduced to a piano until much later, so the keyboards i went through were many. cheap instruments just couldn’t handle the beating i would give them.
+It reminded me of some of the temporary madness I would enjoy during the early years of my musical exploration.
+I wasn’t introduced to a piano until much later, so the keyboards I went through were many.
+Cheap instruments just couldn’t handle the beating I would put them through.

-there were times i had a drum kit, and that was amazing, especially when there was a space i could actually play them for hours on end. these were times i also experimented with singing out loud, drowned out behind the rhythmic cacophony. oddly, a moment i remember most is when a couple friends barged in to my humble little “studio” at the back of the garage, interrupting a session of creative abandon. i found it rather traumatic and embarrassing.
+There were times I had a drum kit, and that was amazing, especially when there was a space I could actually play them for hours on end.
+These were times I also experimented with singing out loud, drowned out behind the rhythmic cacophony.
+Oddly, a moment I remember most is when a couple of friends barged in to my humble little “studio” at the back of the garage, interrupting a session of creative abandon.
+I found it rather traumatic and embarrassing.

-what a strange psychology it can be. perhaps arrogance, or righteousness, but it felt like it was coming from an authentic place. i had tried to compose chart-worthy music, but it was so boring and stupid and unfulfilling. it was further depressing how so few would ever come out to see me perform. and slowly, it just lost its appeal.
+What a strange psychology it can be.
+Perhaps arrogance or righteousness, but it felt like it was coming from an authentic place.
+I had tried to compose chart-worthy music, but it was so boring and stupid and unfulfilling.
+It was further depressing how so few people would ever come out to see me perform.
+And slowly, it just lost its appeal.

-i don’t blame my mother for screaming at me. she was struggling deeply with her own demons, an unhappy marriage, and had little fulfilment in her careers. i don’t blame my father, for he grew up without one himself, and the disappointment in me was only ever bitter disappointment in himself. i don’t blame my tiny and sparse audiences, because they don’t have time to listen to deep, cerebral, spiritual lyrics and meaningful music (haha. a vanity ;).
+I don’t blame my mother for screaming at me.
+She was struggling deeply with her own demons, an unhappy marriage, and had found little fulfilment in her various careers.
+I don’t blame my father, for he grew up without a father himself, and the disappointment in me was only ever bitter disappointment in himself.
+I don’t blame my tiny and sparse audiences, because they don’t have time to listen to deep, cerebral, spiritual lyrics and meaningful music *cough*.

-my point, if there is one, is that i guess part of me envies the audacity and “frustrating behavior” of a Glenn Gould, for he was who he was, completely. his eccentricities were not subdued or suppressed, and he had the gall to embody his artist self, faults and all. true, he suffered madly in ways, but he put his passion out there, and the world is all the better for it.
+My point, if there is one to be made here, is that I guess part of me envies the audacity and “frustrating behavior” of a Glenn Gould, for he was who he was, completely.
+His eccentricities were not subdued or suppressed, and he had the gall to embody his artist self, faults and all.
+True, he suffered madly in ways, but he put his passion out there, and the world is all the better for it.

-i chose compromise, accommodation, and suppression. i don’t wish that kind of hell on anyone. yet, it formed who i am, here, now, and while it isn’t what i’d imagined, it is what it is. i am grateful.
+I chose compromise, accommodation, and suppression.
+I chose to be the good, honest, reliable son.
+I don’t wish that kind of hell on anyone.
+Yet, it has formed who I am, here, now, and while it isn’t what I’d imagined, it is what it is.
+I am grateful.